ekstdo/keyboard-color-combo/README.md

 After you created a config file (if you haven't downloaded the example one), you can add a key to turn the script on and off:
 ##### on KDE plasma
 Go to the settings.
 Go to "Workspace" > "Shortcuts".
-In "Custom Shortcus", create a new shortcut, and instert
+In "Custom Shortcus", create a new shortcut, and insert

 `/usr/bin/python3 /[path]/ColorCoding.py /[path]/Keyboard.yaml`